 Wrinkle Release Spray

 Iron?
 While on a vacation?
 Like that’s going to happen (they don’t even let you have an iron in the cabin anyway).
 Instead, a cheap bottle of wrinkle-release spray can easily do the trick without the hassle of having to get your clothes ironed by the laundry staff.
-Best of all, bottles cost only about $6-7 and are small enough to pack on a flight.
+Best of all, bottles cost only a few bucks and are small enough to pack on a flight.

 No, you shouldn’t bring so many shoes that you need an organizer for them all.
-That would be way too much.
-Instead, you can use the pockets to keep items tucked away and neatly organized.
-Put everything from phones to toiletries to sunscreen and keep it out of your way while knowing exactly where it is.
+That would be way too much to pack.
+Instead, you can use the pockets of one of these organizers to keep items tucked away.
+Put everything from phones to toiletries to sunscreen and keep it out of your way while also knowing exactly where it is.
 Best of all, it’s only $10.

 Magnetic Hooks

-While you can’t tell at first glance, the ceilings of most cruise cabins are made of metal.
+While you can’t tell at first glance, the ceilings and walls of most cruise cabins are made of metal.
 That makes magnetic hooks really helpful to pack.
 Put up a couple of these in your cabin and you have a great place to hang swimsuits and towels to dry without having them take up the bathroom.
+We also like to use them to hang hats.

 Ziploc Bags